PhD, MSc, BSc, CPsychol

 - Primary position:

-- Associate Professor in Health Psychology, Director of Macmillan Survivorship Research Group
+- Professor of Psychosocial Oncology, Director of Macmillan Survivorship Research Group

-Claire is a member of the NCRI Psychosocial Oncology Clinical Studies Group and a member of the Self-Management Workstream of the National Cancer Survivorship Initiative.
-Claire is a member of Breast Cancer Campaign's Scientific Advisory Board and France's Institut National du Cancer, Evaluation Committee for Early Breast Cancer.
+Claire is a member of the NCRI Psychosocial Oncology Clinical Studies Group.
+Claire is a member of France's Institut National du Cancer, Evaluation Committee for Early Breast Cancer.

 Director of the Macmillan Survivorship Research Group